boonhowchew/clinical-research-guide/resources/literature-review.md

     * **Pass 1:** Read only the titles and abstracts.
 Quickly exclude irrelevant articles.
     * **Pass 2:** Read the full text of the remaining articles to make your final decision.

 ## Step 4: Critically Appraise the Evidence

-Observational studies have different potential biases than clinical trials (e.g., confounding).
+Non-experimental or observational studies have different potential biases than clinical trials (e.g., confounding).
 As a clinician, you must judge the quality and reliability of this evidence carefully.

 **Action:** Use a standardized checklist designed for observational studies.
 Do not use a checklist for trials.
-Excellent tools include the **CASP checklists for Cohort or Case-Control Studies**, or the **Newcastle-Ottawa Scale (NOS)**.
+Excellent tools include the **CASP checklists for cross-sectional, cohort or case-Control studies**, or the **Newcastle-Ottawa Scale (NOS)**.

 ## Step 5: Extract and Synthesize the Findings
 This is where you pull the key information out of each paper.
 For observational studies, you'll be looking for measures of association, not just treatment effects.

 **Action:** Create a simple table (a "data extraction form").
 Columns should include: `Author & Year`, `Study Design`, `Population (n=...)`, `Exposure`, `Comparator`, `Key Findings (e.g., Odds Ratio [OR], Relative Risk [RR])`, and `Quality Appraisal Notes`.
 This allows you to easily compare results and identify patterns.

 > **Reality Check (Iteration Point):** As you synthesize, you might uncover a new, more nuanced gap you hadn't anticipated.
 This is a valuable discovery!
 It may require you to **return to Step 2** to conduct a smaller, more targeted search on this new aspect.

 ## Step 6: Define the Confirmed Gap and Its Clinical Relevance
 After systematically reviewing the literature, you are no longer working with a preliminary gap.
 This step is about precisely articulating the specific gap that your comprehensive review has now confirmed and defined.

 **Action:** Write a clear summary of the confirmed gap.
 Classify its type (e.g., is it a **Knowledge Gap** because no local Malaysian data exists?
 Or a **Methodological Gap** because all prior studies used a weak design?).
 Most importantly, this would explain the "**so what?** - ***The Why & The What***".

 ## Step 7: Construct Your Argument and Position Your Research
 Finally, use the story you have uncovered to build a compelling and evidence-based case for your own research project.
 Filling the identified gap with your proposed study objectives and study designs is clinically relevant to your patients or the healthcare system, contributing to the Problem Statement section.

 **Action:** Write a clear narrative that flows logically from the initial problem, to the existing evidence, to the **confirmed gap you have precisely defined**, and finally to the justification for your proposed study, which is now positioned to make a valuable new contribution.